Skip to main content

 Tarp and hammock in the morning light – the winter camp wakes up

-The stew was warming and delicious.
-And later, once the camera was off, we may have enjoyed a mulled wine or two — the perfect end to a snowy evening in the woods.
+The stew was warming and really good.
+And later, once the camera was off, there was a mulled wine or two.
+The perfect close to a snowy evening in the woods.

 A Cold Night, a Warm Morning